-- 21. Businesses must have systems and processes in place to minimise travel across the boundary or between regions within an alert level area. - 22.
-Transport operators should not carry passengers, between the Alert Level 4 Areal (Auckland and Northland) and the Alert Level 3 Area (rest of New Zealand), who are not travelling for a permitted reason.
-Passengers are required to provide documentary evidence to support their reason for travel. - 23.
-If you are carrying out a permitted Alert Level 4 activity listed in the Alert Level Order, you are allowed to cross the boundary provided you have evidence that your activity is permitted. - 24.
-Required documents can be found at Appendix A and include but may include a document issued by MBIE.
+- 23. Businesses must have systems and processes in place to minimise travel across the boundary or between regions within an alert level area. - 24.
+Transport operators should not carry passengers, between the Alert Level 4 Area (Auckland) and the Alert Level 3 Area (rest of New Zealand), who are not travelling for a permitted reason.
+Passengers are required to provide documentary evidence to support their reason for travel. - 25.
+Examples of relevant evidence can be found at Appendix A and include but may include a document issued by MBIE.
 If you are uncertain about the situation with respect to permitted movements, please email essentialtransport@transport.govt.nz